StichelMan/ChatSolid/README.md

 educational institution located in Ghent, Belgium.
 This repository hosts a React-based chat application that leverages decentralized data management using Solid principles and Solid Project authentication.
 This app serves as a demonstration and open-source tool, encouraging the adoption and implementation of Solid Project methodologies and Solid POD storage.
-Our vision is to shape the future of the web into a more user-centric platform.
-This application is built with React and utilizes @inrupt/solid packages for essential authentication logic.
+The vision is to shape the future of the web into a more user-centric platform.
+This application is built with React and utilizes @inrupt/solid packages for essential authentication logic while trying to keep the code as simple as possible and trying to keep the dependencies to a minimum.
+The implementation of Solid authentication and the usage of pod storage write/read is done in the - what I found to be - best, most practical and adaptable way for open-source, contribution and expandability purposes.

 ### Table of Contents